Guiding Principles

 For some books, I have also classified subgenres.

 My most read author is the one and only N.N.T.
-Then there’s STR which is a Swedish association for teaching driving.
+Then there’s popular non-fiction writers Ariely and Gladwell.
 One or two textbook authors made their way in there as well.

 For most of the books that I’ve read, I added a rating from 1–5, with 5 being a gripping book that I could not put away or that made me think differently about life, and the lower ratings are just awful books.
 Naturally, and thank God, I have no 1-star ratings (if it were that bad, I wouldn’t have bought the book in the first place)!
 The 2-stars are the fallen angels, I bought them with the hopes of them being 4s and 5s, but they quickly made their way to a solid 2.
 The 3 stars are in actuality 2s but I either really like the author or the topic (despite my disliking of many details).
 4 stars are all round great books.
 I’d recommend them to folks.